syncfusion-content/javascript-docs/js/Diagram/Undo-and-Redo.md

 ## Track Undo/Redo actions

-The historyManager 'undoStack' property is used to get the collection of undo actions which needs to be performed in the diagram.
+The historyManager `undoStack` property is used to get the collection of undo actions which needs to be performed in the diagram.
-The historyManager 'redoStack' property is used to get the collection of redo actions which needs to be performed in the diagram.
+The historyManager `redoStack` property is used to get the collection of redo actions which needs to be performed in the diagram.
-The historyManager 'stackLimit' property limits the number of actions to be stored on the historyManager.
+The historyManager `stackLimit` property limits the number of actions to be stored on the historyManager.
 The undoStack/redoStack is an read only property.

 {% highlight javascript %}